C0deWiser/laravel-scout/README.md

 ### Console

-Use `scout:meilisearch-rebuild` command to completely rebuild Meilisearch index.
+Use `scout:meilisearch-rebuild` command to rebuild all registered Meilisearch indexes.